enspiral/handbook/README.md

 The information in this handbook pertains to Enspiral Foundation Limited and the Enspiral network as a whole.
 Many Enspiral ventures and teams will have different processes.

-Most content in this Handbook is intended to be updated fairly infrequently (such as quarterly or annually).
-But this should be a living document that many people can contribute to improving and updating.
-Our processes for how this content is updates are under development.
+This should be a living document that many people can contribute to improving and updating.

 There are a few specific sections that have more formal processes for changing.
 For example, Enspiral Agreements are changed by a formal decision by the whole network.